DVCodeLabs/RunQL/docs/ai-providers.md

 This path is best for supported edit and generation tasks that RunQL can hand off directly to another extension.

+RunQL can auto-detect supported Claude Code or Codex extensions and offer one-click setup when available.

 ### Use OpenAI, Anthropic, or Azure directly

 Set: